Image: Tim Grey

 For artists and companies alike, the proof is always in the work itself.
 Introduce yourself, tell us about your practice, and invite us to your work.
 We can’t read or see everything that comes our way, but we’re genuinely always on the lookout for new artists and new voices, and the projects that might prove to be the future of what we do.

-Mark Pritchard is the New Work Manager at Malthouse Theatre.
-He first worked with the company through the Besen Family Artist Program in 2013, before joining the artistic team the following year.
-Mark oversees all our play commissions and new work in development.
+Bernadette Fam is the New Work Manager at Malthouse Theatre.
+She oversees all our play commissions and new work in development.